 If you or your family are already in a tight financial spot due to extended unemployment, disability, or other extenuating circumstances, Lifeline can help you.
 The way the program assists individuals and families is through free phones and phone service.
 By removing the expense of phones and phone services from your monthly budget, Lifeline frees up some funds that can be put to another use.
 Look at it from a budgeting perspective: if you don’t have to spend money on phone service, then you’ll have that much more to spend on essentials like groceries, clothing, utilities, and school supplies.

 Many families who use Lifeline would have no other way of obtaining a basic phone service plan without the program.
 Already, millions of low-income Americans in Oklahoma and elsewhere have been helped by the program, which was completely updated and expanded in 2016 so that more people could qualify and become approved faster.
 In 2018, a nationwide rapid verification system was put in place so people could apply online.

 More than 10 million people in the U.S. are on the Lifeline program through their local carriers.
 Those who do qualify get free phones and free service, unlike the original program back in the 1980s that only offered discounts on landline phone service.
 When the program was expanded in 2016 and exploded in popularity, millions more became eligible and found out about Lifeline.
-One of the main reasons for the massive increase in the number of subscribers was due to the lower cost of cell phones.
+One of the main reasons for the massive increase in the number of subscribers was the lower cost of cell phones.
 When Lifeline only applied to landline phones, not as many people signed up.

 Who Benefits from the Lifeline Program?

-People who benefit from the Lifeline program are individuals who are on SNAP, other state or Tribal assistance programs, and/or have incomes lower than 135 percent of the federal or state poverty level.
+People who benefit from the Lifeline program are individuals who are on Food Stamps/SNAP, other state or Tribal assistance programs, and/or have incomes lower than 135 percent of the federal or state poverty level.
 It’s clear that people who benefit from Lifeline are people who need phones to conduct their daily lives but can’t afford to pay for one without some financial help from a special program.